-Dulles airport in Washington DC (USA) is located in the state of Virginia, 42 kilometres west of central Washington, and serves either as final point for domestic and international routes or as connecting hub for travellers flying into it from 125 destinations across the globe.
+Dulles airport near Washington DC (USA) is located in the state of Virginia, 42 kilometres west of central Washington, and serves either as final point for domestic and international routes or as connecting hub for travellers flying into it from 125 destinations across the globe.
 This air travel complex in the United States features a particular arrangement of its passenger terminals and is considered an architectural icon in this region of North America: it has one main terminal effectively linked to two mid-field or satellite ones by underground express trains, people movers and pedestrian walkways.
 Read below to know how to get around Dulles airport easily and arrive at your boarding gate in a breeze.

 Terminals of Dulles airport in Washington

 -The main terminal building of Dulles accommodates the airline ticketing offices, check-in counters, baggage reclaim halls, the international arrivals area and US Customs.
 After security, the only boarding gates in this terminal are gates Z (designated for Air Canada and Fly Frontier operations) and gates H, available for all airlines that do not have permanent gates assigned.
 Note that both TSA Pre-check application offices and checkpoints are available at this airport.

 -The A/B concourse or satellite terminal is where all flights excepting those handled by United land and take off.
 The Aerotrain system, which has been in operation for almost a decade now, transports passengers in transit to the international departures zone to board their plane or from the plane to domestic arrivals.
 Those flying into Washington from overseas that have already gone through preclearance at their origin airport will need to take a people mover in order to reach baggage claim; otherwise, everyone who must go through US customs upon arrival will be guided to the main building for that purpose.

 -The C/D concourse or satellite terminal in Washington Dulles is exclusively dedicated to United operations and is home to several United Clubs.